alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 #### count.index

 When the `count` meta parameter is used, the `count` object is available within the block that declared it.
 This object has one attribute, `count.index`, which provides the index number (starting with 0) for each instance.
-In this way, `count.index` gives you access to the Array indices we saw printed on the screen in the previous examples.
+In this way, `count.index` gives you access to the Array indices that were seen printed on the screen in the previous examples.

 #### Example 3: A pool of EC2 instances with unique Name tags